TomasVotruba/type-coverage/README.md

 }
 ```

+*Note: Class constant types require PHP 8.3 to run.*

-The param type is defined, but property and return types are missing.
+The param type is defined.
+But the property, return and constant types are missing.

 * 1 out of 4 = 25 % coverage